Make your views heard!

-The new Vice-President role will replace the current Student Voice President role.
+The new Vice-President role has replaced the former Student Voice President role.

 One Vice-President will be elected for each school at each BPP University centre.

-So for example, at BPP University Birmingham, there will be three VPs elected: one for the Law School, one for the School of Health, and one for the Business School.
+So for example, at BPP University Birmingham, there are be three VP positions: one for the Law School, one for the School of Health, and one for the Business School.

-Their role will be to represent the students’ views as a whole during discussions at the committee meetings.
+Their role is to represent the students’ views as a whole during discussions at the University's academic committees.
 The chair of these committees will invite the VP for their views on any matters arising on the agenda that has an impact on the student experience.

-All the VPs will meet with the President at least three times a year, with one of those meetings being the Student Away Day.
+The Vice Presidents also meet, together with the President, as the National Student Council.
+These meetings take place at least three times a year, with one of those meetings being the Student Away Day.

 The President will also be making recommendations to the University, on behalf of the National Student Council, on alterations to the class level representation system, the Student Staff Liaison Committee, which they are currently responsible for.